catdewey/s15_dewerd_data_lecture_notes/README.md

 ## Lecture 1 1/12/15
 ###### - online markdown site: dilllingeer.io
-- does this one have a small font now too?
+- does this one have a small font now too? odd, I seem to need at least one ret line after the list to make the next thing work.

 ## Lecture 2 1/15/15
 ---
 HW: Email him, get groups set up for REST HW